Q: What is Amazon Redshift?

 Q: Is there an Excel plugin to upload and download data from Amazon Redshift?

-Kloudio connects Google Sheets or Excel to any database (Redshift, Postgre, MySQL, Microsoft SQL, etc) and allows you to access and update the database from your spreadsheet.
+Kloudio connects Google Sheets or Excel to any database (see: Amazon Redshift ETL, PostgreSQL Tool, Connect Excel to MySQL, Microsoft SQL Server Tool, and more data integration tools) and allows you to access and update the database from your spreadsheet.

 Using Report Builder or SQL editor for more advanced users, anyone can define reports on the Kloudio portal and run these reports to extract data onto Excel.